| April 21, 2020 | Drug Testing

 Mouth swabs are one of the most common types of drug testing, widely used because they’re cheap to purchase and non-invasive to administer.
 Mouth swabs only detect THC, not its main metabolite THC-COOH (which can stick around far longer than THC itself).
 While THC coats the inside of your mouth when you smoke or vape, it doesn’t stick around very long: less than 48 hours.
 You can speed things along by taking a few extra measures.

 First, eat something high in fat.
 THC is lipid-soluble, meaning it bonds to fat molecules.
 Eating a fatty food can help draw lingering THC out of your mouth more quickly.
 It’s also a good idea to brush vigorously and use an alcohol-based mouthwash to draw out additional THC molecules, though alcohol should be avoided in the hours immediately before the mouth swab is to take place.
-Increase your fluid intake as well, and if you’re really pressed for time, use Toxin Rid Rescue Wash Mouthwash a few minutes before your test to ensure a deep clean in the nick of time.
+Increase your fluid intake as well, and use Toxin Rid Rescue Wash Mouthwash a few minutes before your test to ensure a deep clean in the nick of time.